hangu12/capstone14/README.md

 go to localhost:3001

-# Questions
-- Logo Design - Can we use Logo from internet or we have to make it?

-# Decisions

-## Next Meeting Time
-Thu 14 - 10:00 am on zoom, around 3pm on Whatsapp
-=> If anyone want to change this, let us know.

 ## Due date
 - Notify team if you have any issues.
 - Support and move on after due date.

 ## Owner

-### Research and Proposal Assignment - Vishav, Nimesh help
-Due 6:00pm on Monday.

-### Documentation - Nimesh lead
-  - Backlog (when?)
-  - Sprint Burndown Chart  (When? how to submit?)
-  - Progress Report - each day

 ### Code
 Front-end: Hangu, Nimesh